Home > Design > Barrel

 • Accuracy & Precision

 Rifling stabilizes the bullet, and bore finish affects how consistently the rifling engages the bullet.
-These factors directly impact group size and repeatability (precision).
+These factors directly impact accuracy and precision.

 • Velocity & External Ballistics

-Longer barrels allow more complete powder burn and higher muzzle velocity.
+Longer barrels allow more complete powder burn, more energy transfer, and higher muzzle velocity.
 Muzzle design ensures consistent gas release for a stable projectile exit.

 • Recoil, Cycling, & Reliability

-Barrel length determines the gas system location, which affects dwell time and port pressure.
-Short barrels often cycle more violently; longer gas systems run smoother.
+Barrel length influences the gas system location, which affects dwell time and port pressure.
+Short gas systems generally cycle more violently; longer gas systems run smoother.

 • Durability & Longevity

-Material selection (e.g., 4150 CMV vs. 416R), finish (chrome-lined, nitrided, bright), and heat resistance affect throat erosion and service life.
+Material selection (e.g., 4150 CMV vs. 416R), finish (chrome-lined, nitrided, bright), and heat resistance affect throat erosion, muzzle erosion, and service life.

 • Weight & Handling

 Barrel profile influences weight, balance, and thermal mass.
-Pencil barrels are light but heat quickly; heavier profiles manage sustained fire better.
+Pencil barrels are light but heat quickly; heavier profiles are stiffer and manage sustained fire better but are fatiguing to carry.

 In short, the barrel is the foundation of your rifle’s performance.
 Whether you’re building for combat, competition, or precision, choosing the right barrel length, profile, material, and treatment will determine how your rifle performs in the real world.